 - Plug-ins must be able to be uninstalled and reinstalled without problems.

 - Plug-ins must be operable without undue load on system resources and system performance.

 - Plug-ins must not be enabled to operate in the background.

 Given the uniqueness of the RICOH THETA hardware, plug-ins must meet the following hardware requirements.

 - Plug-ins must not exceed a size of 256 MB.

-- Since RICOH THETA V is based on AOSP, plug-ins must not use functions that are premised on Google verification.
+- Since RICOH THETA V/Z1 are based on AOSP, plug-ins must not use functions that are premised on Google verification.

 - Plug-ins must not require functions that RICOH THETA does not provide.

 - Developers must use the SDK provided by RICOH for RICOH THETA plug-ins.

 4. Safety requirements